samiraahmed99/jhu_software_concepts/module_2/README.md

 + Nationality
 + Comments
 + Link to applicant post
-7. When finished, you can stop the script and deactivate the virtual environment:
+7. When finished, you can stop the script and deactivate the virtual environment: <br>
 `deactivate`